 As explained before, a survey usually has its beginnings when a person, company, or organization faces a need for information, and there is no existing data that is sufficient.
 Take into account the following recommendations:

 - Define objective: The survey would have no meaning if the aim and the result were unplanned before deploying it.
-The survey method and plan should be in the form of actionable milestones, as well as the sample planned for research.
+The survey method and plan should include actionable milestones and the sample planned for research.
 Appropriate distribution methods for these samples also have to be put in place right at the outset.

-- The number of questions: The number of questions used in a market research study is dependent on the end objective of the research.
+- The number of questions: The number of questions used in a market research study depends on the research’s end objective.
 It is essential to avoid redundant queries in every way possible.
 The length of the questionnaire has to be dictated only by the core data metrics that have to be collected.

 - Simple language: One factor that can cause a high survey dropout rate is if the respondent finds the language difficult to understand.
 Therefore, it is imperative to use easily understandable text in the survey.